Geology Determines Destiny

 I particularly enjoyed Bill’s comments on the creation of the Snake River plain, that smiley face that cuts across a wide swath of southern Idaho, where most Idahoans live.

-Bill had written several books, and a paper entitled “The Bruneau-Jarbidge Eruptive Center.”
+Bill had written several books and a paper entitled “The Bruneau-Jarbidge Eruptive Center.”
 He was an expert on a part of geology that has suffered several major rewrites, just in the past 50 years.

-I took the occasion to mention my favorite theory that seemed to explain it all: a giant meteorite crash-landed near the Idaho-Oregon-Nevada border 16 million years ago and put a gash in the earth’s mantle.
+I took the occasion to mention my favorite theory.
+It seemed to explain it all: a giant meteorite smashed into the earth near the Idaho-Oregon-Nevada border 16 to 17 million years ago.
 In other words, the start of the Snake River plain owed its creation to the same forces that killed off the dinosaurs.

 “Forget about the meteorite,” said Professor Bill.
 “Superficially, it’s a really attractive idea.
 But when one goes out looking for specific evidence for that, the evidence is lacking, such as the debris fields that would have been created by the fallback of material blown into the atmosphere and then fallen back to earth.
 So personally, I discount the idea.
 It’s an interesting idea, but it’s gone to the dustbin of interesting geologic ideas.”

 How sad.
-The one theory I could unequivocally get behind... now relegated to the dustbin of geologic history.
+The one theory I could unequivocally get behind now relegated to the dustbin of geologic history.
 But who knows what the next 50 years of research will uncover.
-Things can change in the field of Geology.
+Things can change in the field of geology.
 I’m still holding out for the meteorite theory.

 ------------------------------------